TheOdinProject/curriculum/html_css/v2/foundations/css-foundations.md

 #### Grouping Selector

-What if we had two groups of elements, each with some unique properties, but also some properties that both groups shared?
+What if we have two groups of elements that share some of their style declarations?

 ~~~css
 .read {